 Regulated vs Unregulated

-If you are interested in online gambling then you must understand the differences between regulated and unregulated gambling sites.
+If you are interested in getting the best, most trustworthy online gambling experience then you must understand the differences between regulated and unregulated gambling sites.
 Playing at a casino that is properly regulated is a completely different experience to playing at an unregulated casino, and it is very much in your interest as a player to make sure you know the differences and how to tell which site you are playing at and placing your deposits.

 It is not just the site that you need to be aware of, as you also need to understand the online gambling laws in your jurisdiction.
 If you live in the United Kingdom then there are very clear and fair laws governing online gambling; however, in other countries this information are not quite so clear.
 For instance, Germany is currently in a legal grey area due to the way laws interact there between states, while in the United States, each state has its own laws governing online gambling and what is allowed in one state may not be allowed in another.